albertonasarreVideogames/ZombieSurvivorEngine/README.md

 and each stage (or game state) implements its own `update()` and `render()` methods.
 The `GameStage` class acts as a base for all these stages.

-In the `Scene` folder, you'll find all screen-rendered elements.
+In the `Scene` folder, you'll find all screen-rendered elements, and the Entity system.
 We're using the **Composite Pattern** with `Entities`: the `EntityManager` maintains a root entity, and each entity can have **parents and children**, allowing for hierarchical scene structure.

 ⚙️ The code handles everything manually — from **mesh loading** to all **OpenGL configurations** — without external tools or game engines.
 This makes the system highly transparent, but sometimes difficult to read.